Skip to content ↓

 Maths

-This term we will begin by covering units on ratio and proportion, including scale drawings and scale factors, before moving onto the topics of decimals and algebra.
+This term we will begin by completing our unit on ratio and proportion, including scale drawings and scale factors, before moving onto the topics of decimals and algebra.
 Regular times tables tests will also take place so any practise with your children will be a great help.

 RE